Fredrik Eklund: Film career

 In 2004, before arriving in New York City, Eklund acted in a number of pornographic films under the pseudonym Tag Eriksson (or Tag Ericsson).
 In an interview with Out Magazine, Eklund has said of this period, "It was only a week of my life, accumulated.
 It was spread out over a few months, so it was a very short period of my life.
 It was something that I tried and quickly decided that I was done with."
 Eklund went on to say in the interview that he is proud of who he is, that he does not regret anything, and that his past involvement in the pornographic film industry has not negatively affected his career.

 Real estate career

 Eklund has closed over five billion dollars in residential real estate.
-Eklund became Managing Director at the New York City real estate firm CORE Group Marketing and in 2010, alongside his business partner John Gomes, Managing Director at Prudential Douglas Elliman, the largest real estate brokerage on the East Coast.
+Eklund became managing director at the New York City real estate firm CORE Group Marketing and in 2010, alongside his business partner John Gomes, managing director at Prudential Douglas Elliman, the largest real estate brokerage on the East Coast.
 Eklund also started the top-selling team at Elliman.

 Eklund is the founder of Eklund Stockholm New York, Scandinavia's most high-end residential real estate brokerage with 50 employees and $1 billion in closed sales in 2014.
 He is an active member of the Real Estate Board of New York.

+He co-founded Douglas Elliman's Eklund Gomes Team with John Gomes.